 We have gone over the characteristics of an effective preheader: concise length, cohesive messaging, creative language, personalization and the right amount of humor.
 Employing these different strategies in your email’s preheader can increase your email’s open rates.

 Ultimately, remember your objective: getting your emails opened.
-Align your text with your brand’s identity, know who you are audience is and A/B test different ideas.
+Align your text with your brand’s identity, know who your audience is and A/B test different ideas.

 Looking for More Ways to Increase Your Conversions?